-The gradebook is "closed" on the date of the university-scheduled final exam for the class.
+The gradebook is "closed" on the Friday reading day.
 Any overdue assignments or grade adjustments must be received by that date and time.

 COPYRIGHT INFORMATION

 The contents of the syllabus, all lectures, lecture summaries, handouts, and the workbook for this course are copyright-protected.
 Neither lecture notes nor the workbook may be reproduced, sold, or distributed in any profit-making enterprise.
 This would constitute a punishable breach of copyright protections, and students who do so will be subject to sanctions; see the University code of ethics.